JuliaTrustworthyAI/ConformalPrediction.jl/README.md

 ## Disclaimer ⚠️

 This package is in its very early stages of development.
-In fact, development so far has mainly served my own understanding of the topic.
+In fact, I’ve built this package largely to gain a better understanding of the topic itself.
 So far only the most simple approaches have been implemented:

 - Naive method for regression.
-- LABEL approach for classification.
+- LABEL approach for classification (Sadinle, Lei, and Wasserman 2019).

 I have only tested it for a few of the supervised models offered by [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/).

-## Installation
+## Installation 🚩

 You can install the first stable release from the general registry: